M-S-A-B/Structures/README.md

 Aim: To learn Object oriented programming in C++

 Theory: Differences between structures and classes:
-        Class:                                                  Structures:
+        Class:
 1) Members of a class are private by default.
+2) 2) It is normally used for data abstraction
+   and further inheritance.
+3) Null values are allowed in classes.
+4) A class is a reference type.
+        Structures:
 1) Members of a structure are public by default.
-2) It is normally used for data abstraction      2)  It is normally used for the grouping of data and further inheritance.
+2) It is normally used for the grouping of data
-3) Null values are allowed in classes.
 3) Null values are not permitted in structures
-4) A class is a reference type.
 4) A structure is a value type.

 Structure is type/collection of dataset.
 It can have different types of data in it.The variables in a structure are public by default.